yaninsanity/CalCraze/README.md

    ```

 ## ⚙️ Configuration
-CalcRaze stores settings in `config/settings.json` and language packs in `config/languages.json`.
+CalCraze stores settings in `config/settings.json` and language packs in `config/languages.json`.
 You can modify:

 - Window size
 - Grid size